dawlane/syntaxboom-forum-links/List of Programming Languages and Integrated Development Environments.md

 </br></br>

 [**SpiderBasic**](https://www.spiderbasic.com/) (*Windows, macOS & Linux*)
-**SpiderBasic** is a a version of the PureBasic dialect for writing web based application.
+**SpiderBasic** is a version of the PureBasic dialect for writing web based application.
 This language is also created by Fantaisie Software.
 It generates optimized javascript that requires a modern HTML 5 compliant web browser to run.
 </br></br>

 [**Wonkey**](https://github.com/wonkey-coders/wonkey) (*Window, macOS & Linux*)